 Please check out our Frequently Asked Questions below.
-For more information about how we are operating during COVID-19 and our Autumn 2020 COVID-19 booking guarantee, please click here.
+For more information about how we are operating during COVID-19, please click here.

 Are there any places still available for the course I’m interested in?

 Yes – as long as the course is not showing “FULL” on the booking page, there are still places available.
 We cap classes at a maximum number to ensure that all students can get the most out of a class.

 Is the course I’m interested in running this term?